Andrija Balić: DAC Dunajská Streda

 Balić continued to be loaned out of Udinese, as his next half-season loan was announced on 14 February 2020, when he was loaned out to DAC 1904 Dunajská Streda, playing in the Slovak Fortuna Liga.

 Balić made his Fortuna Liga debut in an away fixture against Ružomberok on 22 February 2020.
 Balić was fielded in the starting line-up but was replaced before the second half by Eric Ramírez.
 The match concluded in a goal-less tie.

 Balić scored his first and only league goal for DAC in his first game after the COVID-19 pandemic.
 On 21 June 2020, DAC defeated Spartak Trnava (2:0) at Štadión Antona Malatinského.
 Balić completed the entire match scored the second goal of the match, following a pass from Marko Divković.
 Earlier on, on 4 March, Balić scored in a 2:0 win over Poprad in the quarterfinals of the Slovnaft Cup, scoring the second goal of the match.
 He also appeared in a crucial 0:3 defeat against Ružomberok in the away tie of the semifinals, ending DAC's campaign in the Cup.

 Of 12 eligible games in the 2019/20 season, he participated in nine matches, scoring two goals.
 After the conclusion of the season, he moved to DAC on a permanent transfer, signing a three-season deal.

 Zrinjski Mostar

 In September 2021, Balić joined Bosnian Premier League club Zrinjski Mostar.
-He signed two-year deal with Zrinjski.
+He signed a two-year deal with Zrinjski, where he only played one game against AZ Alkmaar in the UEFA Conference League getting subbed off at half time for Zvonimir Kožulj who proceeded to score the first and last goal in Zrinjski's 4–3 comeback.